 In real life, there is no such thing as a perfect wedding.
 Like Murphy’s Law, if something can go wrong, it will.
 So while you meticulously plan every detail, some last-minute disasters like broken heels or skin breakouts can threaten to derail your flawless day.
 Don’t worry, because we have some expert-level solutions for things that can go wrong on your wedding day.

-1. Blouse too Tight
+1. Blouse too tight

 The solution: Thankfully, most tailors are intelligent.
-They leave extra cloth in case future adjustments are needed.
+They leave some extra cloth in blouses in case future adjustments are needed.
 If you turn your blouse inside out, you will see extra stitches on both sides.
 You can easily undo them with the help of scissors and instantly add length to your blouse.
-In case if it still doesn’t fit, then remove the zipper and sew in a large elastic band.
+In case it still doesn’t fit, remove the zipper and sew in a large elastic band.

-2. Skin Breakout
+2. Skin breakout

-4. Broken Heel
+4. Broken heel

-5. Tangled Hair
+5. Tangled hair

 Back-combed the hell out of your hair last night?
-While you got a splendid hairstyle for the photo shoot, what you didn’t expect was a mass of tangled hair the next day.
+While you got a splendid hairstyle for the photoshoot, what you didn’t expect was a mass of tangled hair the next day.

-6. Haldi Stain
+6. Haldi stain

 The solution: Dab the stain with liquid detergent and let it stay for 20 minutes.
 Wash with cold water.
 If it still doesn’t go away, spray vinegar over it.
 After it dries, expose it to sunlight for a few hours.
 This will oxidise the turmeric.

-7. Painful Earlobes
+7. Painful earlobes

 We know you love those huge jhumkas and chandelier earrings.
 They can cause quite a bit of pain though if you have to don them throughout the evening.

 The solution: Apply numbing cream before wearing heavy earrings for the long night.
-Also use ear lifts for support.
+Also, use ear lifts for support.

-8. Shoe Bite
+8. Shoe bite

-9. Allergic Reaction
+9. Allergic reaction